Thank you to St. Francis Inn for partnering with us on this post.

 - Complimentary s'mores ingredients so you can enjoy the yummy treat on their outdoor fire

-- Jacuzzi's in many of the rooms.
-Once I enjoyed a warm Jacuzzi bath, I had a hard time coming out of such a relaxing state!
+- Jacuzzi offered in many of the rooms.
+Once I enjoyed a warm Jacuzzi bath, I was fully mellow and peaceful for the duration!

 3. There is History and There Are Ghosts